Home treatment hints for ball of foot pain including neuromas, sesamoiditis, calluses and metatarsalgia

 If you cannot see a podiatrist, or you want to try home treatment first, here are our suggestions on self treatment of pain under the ball of the foot.
 If you do not have 100% relief within 3 weeks of following all of the instructions below, see a podiatrist.
 And here is an important disclosure about these products.

-12 Step Ball-of-Foot Pain Relief Plan
+11 Step Ball of Foot Pain Relief Plan

 1. Use an arch support to transfer force off of the ball of the foot.
 An arch support that will not collapse will do the best job.
 For athletic and walking shoes we recommend the FootChair Podiatrist Designed Adjustable Arch Orthotic.
 This has the best arch height we have found on an over-the-counter arch support to transfer pressure off of the ball of the foot due to adjustable arch via pads that can be inserted under the cover.

-3. Use a sandal with an arch support to wear around the house.
+3. Use a sandal or slipper with an arch support to wear around the house.
 This will act to decrease pressure on the ball of your foot.
-We highly recommend the Wave Flip-flop Sandal – available here.
+We highly recommend the Vionic Sandals and Slippers – available here.
 Our patients love this flip flop.

-|4.
-Use a silicone product to cushion the balls of your feet.
+6. Use a silicone product to cushion the balls of your feet.
 Two that work very well are the Silipos Metatarsal Gel Strap and

-|5.
-For cushioning in women’s dress shoes, where the Gel Strap and SoftSock would be too big, try using a Gel Metatarsal Pad.
+7. For cushioning in women’s dress shoes, where the Gel Strap and SoftSock would be too big, try using a Gel Metatarsal Pad.

 If You Have Calluses

 Calluses cause pain under the ball of the foot by increasing pressure.
 If you have calluses or dry skin under the ball of your feet, use the following products in addition to those above:

-|8.
-Hydrostat Cream to soften the calluses.
+9. Urea Cream to soften the calluses.

 10. Use a rotary tool such as the Beurer Electric Nail and Foot Care Kit to thin the callus.
 This professional quality callus and nail thinning tool allows you to thin your nail with a tool used by podiatrists.
 Four speeds including 10,000 RPM that allows easy thinning of the nails with no vibration.
 10 tools including long-lasting diamond burrs are included For perfectly thin nails, use this tool to grind the nail every week or so.
 Also good for calluses.
-Made with incomparable German technology.
 This is by far the best nail thinning tool we have found.
 There are less expensive ones available, but they don’t have enough power or burr quality to effectively thin the nails along with the callus.
 If you have callus only, try the less expensive Amope Pedi File listed below.

 best fitting shoes, but can often modify the shoe to fit difficult to fit feet.
-If you don’t have a good shoe store nearby, try the rocker shoes listed above or these Orthofeet Shoes for Women and Orthofeet Shoes for Men work great for ball of foot pain as they have cushion and extra room in the toe box to fit insoles.
+If you don’t have a good shoe store nearby, try the rocker shoes listed above or these Orthofeet Shoes for Women and Orthofeet Shoes for Men also work great for ball of foot pain as they have cushion and extra room in the toe box to fit insoles.
 Both casual and athletic shoes are available.

 Video: Best Prefabricated and Custom Orthotics for Ball of Foot Pain